-Today, this area with its highest peak Schwarzriegel (1079 meters) is first and foremost a destination for hikers and mountainbikers.
+Today, this area with its highest peak Schwarzriegel (1079 meters) is chiefly a destination for walkers and mountainbikers.

-And people who are attracted by the wintry gloominess of the Bavarian forest, as I was on a very cloudy and foggy November day.
+And hikers who are attracted by the wintry gloominess of the Bavarian forest, as I was on a very cloudy and foggy November day.

 The peaks of the Hoher Bogen can be reached on various marked paths from the towns of Furth im Wald (407 meters) or Bad Kötzting (409 meters).

 I had chosen the Fu03 Hohenbogenweg trail, a circular tour of about twenty-one kilometers length that starts and ends five hundred meters off the train station in Furth im Wald.

 Starting at the trailhead, you need some three hours to reach the Burgstall mountain (976 meters), and from there around one additional hour to reach the former NATO towers on 1079 meters by making a detour at the “Forstdiensthütte” on 900 meters (switching from Hohenbogenweg to Baierweg).

 On the whole, the hiking tour is not a piece of cake as it may appear at the first glance with just about 650 meters altitude difference to negotiate.
 The last section of the trail to Burgstall is very steep in particular, and it was generally not easy to keep my footing on a wet ground covered almost entirely with withered and decomposed leaves.